-Furthermore, under the Long-Term Management Plan 2030 created considering the rapid changes in the business environment and market trends, in addition to our traditional mainstay Domestic Asset Business, we have put forth a growth strategy centered on the International Asset Business and the Non-Asset Business (proactive use of the latest technologies including AI and robotics and the promotion of fee business models).
+Furthermore, under the Long-Term Management Plan 2030 created considering the rapid changes in the business environment and market trends, in addition to our traditional mainstay Domestic Asset Business, we have put forth a growth strategy centered on the International Asset Business and the Non-Asset Business.
 To implement this growth strategy, we recognize that it will be more important than ever to secure diversity from the standpoint of experience and skill, and we are proactively pursuing mid-career hiring based on this understanding.
 Furthermore, to support mid-career hires with smooth onboarding and ensure that they quickly become accustomed to and deepen their understanding of the Company shortly after being hired, we have introduced online training courses, an internal mentor system (monthly one-on-one exchanges between the mid-career hire and an employee from outside of their division), an instructor system (one-on-one support for learning the operations provided to the mid-career hire by an employee within their division), and networking events that promote exchanges among employees with career experience who were hired during the same period.